 Google’s new investment in Dutch data centre brings total to €1.5b

-Google has announced a further expansion to its data centre in Eemshaven, the Netherlands – to the cool sum of €500 million.
+Google has announced a further expansion to its data center in Eemshaven, the Netherlands – to the cool sum of €500 million.

 The tech colossus asserts the investment will help the company meet both the growing consumer and business demand in Europe as the take-up of its cloud services increase.

-The Eemshaven data centre was first opened in December 2016 took two years to complete.
+The Eemshaven data center was first opened in December 2016 took two years to complete.

-It was the first Google data centre to run on 100 percent renewable energy from its first day of operation, which is sourced from a nearby wind farm in Delfzijl and solar energy from Eemshaven itself, among other sources.
-The ‘green’ data centre also uses water from household waster and cold air for cooling.
+It was the first Google data center to run on 100 percent renewable energy from its first day of operation, which is sourced from a nearby wind farm in Delfzijl and solar energy from Eemshaven itself, among other sources.
+The ‘green' data center also uses water from household waster and cold air for cooling.

 Google Netherlands director Pim van der Feltz says the company's decision to continue investment in the region is a result of its many resources.